usatlas/docs/README.md

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>

 ## Apply computer accounts at BNL and/or SLAC
-The processes to apply computer accounts take days at both BNL and SLAC.
+The processes can take days as both BNL and SLAC are DOE national labs.
 Do NOT wait until the last minute.

 <span id="acctsLess"></span>